What Is Email Hosting: Explanation for Beginners

 1. Choose the service and sign up

-Later in this post, I’ll explain what metrics to consider when choosing an email hosting provider and what are the most popular options.
+Later in this post, I’ll explain which metrics to consider when choosing an email hosting provider and discuss the most popular options.
 Now imagine that you’ve chosen the provider and the plan that covers your needs.
 Create an account by entering your business information and setting up a custom domain.

 • What if you don’t have a domain?
 Don’t worry!
 Most email hosting providers give you the option to buy a domain directly through them.
 For example, services like Google Workspace or Zoho can guide you through purchasing a domain during the sign-up process.
 Another option is to buy a domain from a domain registrar like GoDaddy or Namecheap before setting up your email hosting.